Enter your zip code to compare Victoria electricity rates and electric companies.

 Variable-rate plan rates may change on a monthly basis based on market factors.
 Variable-rate plans offer more flexibility but present more volatility in pricing.
 Price changes may impact your monthly electricity bill in the form of price hikes.
 In most cases, we do not recommend variable-rate plans.

 Known as The Crossroads, Victoria is the 56th largest city in the state of Texas with a population of 92,035 residents in the Victoria Metro Area.
-Located within a two hour drive of Corpus Christi, Houston, San Antonio, and Austin, Victoria covers an expansive area of 33.1 square miles.
+Located within a two hour drive of Corpus Christi, Houston, Texas, and Austin, Victoria covers an expansive area of 33.1 square miles.

 The city area of Victoria has a thriving scene for art and culture.
 It’s home to the Theatre Victoria that offers six productions each season from July to May.
 All of their performances are held in the Leo J. Welder Center located right downtown.
 This center is a fully-equipped modern performing space capable of accommodating a wide range of performances including the Victoria Symphony Orchestra and the Victoria Ballet.
 There are also several museums and a thriving art scene thanks to the Victoria Art League.